jjsizemore/spotify-time-machine/LLM_CONTEXT.md

 1. Design a clean, intuitive interface with Spotify-inspired aesthetics.
 This is largely achieved through the new global styles, CSS variables, and consistent core components.
 2. Show loading states (`LoadingSpinner`) during API calls and asynchronous operations.
 3. Provide clear feedback for all user actions (e.g., playlist creation success/failure, logout). `ErrorDisplay` component used for errors.
-4. Include helpful tooltips for features, e.g., `KeyboardShortcutInfo` for playlist generator shortcuts.
-5. Implement robust error handling with user-friendly messages.
+4. Implement robust error handling with user-friendly messages.

 ADDITIONAL FEATURES (if time permits):